 Next, get people to opt into your list after landing on your site, by making sure they sign up to your mailing list.

-The best way to do this is having a strong lead magnet and strategically displaying the sign-up form.
+The best way to do this is to have a strong lead magnet and strategically display the sign-up form.

 Your lead magnet should speak to your buyer persona, enticing them to want to invest in your brand.

 You can even provide offers or incentives upon signing up; something perceived as valuable to your audience.

 These can be anything from a free course, free e-books or guides, access to a private community, or a free toolkit.

 Use content upgrades such that visitors read your posts and see offers related to the information, and may end up signing up to your list.